Continuing Education Grants Overview

 - Training programs

-Ranging in amounts up to $1,000, this annual funding program is offered to a limited number of applicants starting in July of each year.
-The funds are awarded based on the merit of the project or program and justification of the requested funds.
+Ranging in amounts up to $1,000, funds are awarded based on the merit of the project or program and justification of the requested funds.

 The Hind Foundation understands the importance of ongoing continuing education.
 For this reason, we have made this grant application available to nonprofits in San Luis Obispo County so that they may have access to continuing education opportunities.